cesbo/help/en/alta/ott/archives/local.md

 ```

 - `duration` - archive duration in hours;
-- `locations` - list of directories on your server.
+- `local` - archive directory on your server.